 A 1928 pre-war home nestled on a tree-lined street in Ballard gained three times the living space of the outdated addition it replaced.
 The size and functionality of the kitchen increased, a peninsula provides casual dining, and a flood of new light was gained from double-hung wood windows.
 A glass-paneled door leads out to a new deck.

-A seamless flow from living through to the kitchen and dining was created by enlarging the opening between the living room and kitchen, and by continuing the hardwoods floors.
+A seamless flow from living through to the kitchen and dining was created by enlarging the opening between the living room and kitchen and by continuing the hardwood floors.

 To anchor the kitchen and serve as a soft room divider to the new dining room, a Myrtlewood butcher block-topped peninsula provides extra workspace and a casual dining option.
 The new dining room features built-in bench seating (with storage underneath) alongside upper and lower cabinets with a countertop for serving food or drinks.